 This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

-WordPress provides an easy-to-use, powerful and flexible way to manage your content online.
+WordPress provides an easy-to-use, powerful and flexible tool to manage your content online.

-Publishing content regularly can help grow your business online.
-With WordPress, publishing your content online is as easy as 1-2-3:
+Publishing content regularly can help you grow your business online.
+Getting content published online with WordPress is as easy as 1-2-3:

 - Think …

 After deciding on a topic to post content about, the next step is to just write, and then get it published online.
 With WordPress, this is really easy.

 In this comprehensive 2-part tutorial you are going to learn how to create a new WordPress post.

 The following areas are covered:

 - Types Of Content You Can Publish In WordPress